craig8/HELICS/docs/configuration_options_reference.md

 ### `alias` [null]
 _API:_
-xxxxxxx - Is this a user-facing option?
+TODO - Is this a user-facing option?
 The API is a part of the application API but doesn't start "helics..." making me wonder.

 ---